 "The Far Horizons" is set about 200 years after "Pocahontas," but it's just as inaccurate.
 The movie centers on the famous expedition of Meriwether Lewis and William Clark, who were sent by President Thomas Jefferson to explore the Louisiana Territory for the United States.
-If you're at all familiar with the story, you know that along the way, they encountered a very helpful Native American woman named Sacagawea.
-In the movie, Sacagawea and Clark fall in love while traversing hostile Native American territory and battling the jealous villain Toussaint Charbonneau.
+If you're at all familiar with the story, you know that along the way, they encountered a very helpful woman from the Shoshone tribe named Sacagawea.
+In the movie, Sacagawea and Clark fall in love while traversing hostile territory and battling the jealous villain Toussaint Charbonneau.

 The only problem is, the movie failed to mention an important historical point: Sacagawea was married to Charbonneau.
 The explorers hired Charbonneau, a French-Canadian trader, as an interpreter and agreed to let his pregnant wife tag along.
 She proved extremely helpful to the party but never — as far as historians know — made a move on William Clark.